 rooftop, which may not be right for everybody.
 You will receive a net metering credit on your monthly ComEd electric utility bill for

 your share of the generation created by these projects.
 Oak Park’s program will not have upfront costs, will not lock you into a

 long-term contract, and guarantees savings if the subscriber follows a few simple steps.

-The Village of Oak Park is Illinois’ first available residential community solar pilot program located in the ComEd service territory.
+The Village of Oak Park is Illinois’ first available residential community solar program located in the ComEd service

-The program is expected to start mid-year and will be available exclusively to Oak Park residents through Oak Park’s current municipal electricity
+territory.
+The program is currently available to Oak Park residents through Oak Park’s current municipal electricity

 (approximately 200 +/- residents).
 After the first community solar project is fully subscribed, a waitlist will be maintained.